philippebeck/vesan/README.md

 1. To configure the frontend, replace values :
 `constants.js`

-1. To configure the design, replaces values & add `!important` for each overload :
+1. To configure the design, replaces values :
 `src/style/style.css`

 ---